Kristina01111000/Drws_site/README.md

 - Promo page login button different color to stand out?
 Maybe leave it the way it is
 - Add matching questions to other quizzes for 1 point
 - Write welcome to 30 day challenge and also a second one, b/c most of them will be very similar, link to specific quick minutes, think of mini quotes
-- Look in bigstock for quotes, embed it into email
+- Look in bigstock for quotes, embed it into email, try the one on the corners page and the pumpkin one
 - copy second email for all but first and last
 - pick the quick minutes that are linked to
 -